ContextMapper/contextmapper.github.io/_docs/modeling-tools/story-splitting.md

 <!-- @SK: are the various preconditions documented? can't split a story that has already been split etc. (from user test [FB]) -->

 ## Next Steps
 After you have modelled and split a sufficient amount user stories, you can use our [OOAD transformations](/docs/rapid-ooad/) to derive Subdomains and Bounded Contexts from them.
-The transformations will always use the _split_ <!-- split or splitted, not sure about participle --> version of a story and ignore the original one! <!-- @SK why is that, doesn't this depend on the story that I select? -->
+The transformations will always use the _split_ version of a story and ignore the original one! <!-- @SK why is that, doesn't this depend on the story that I select? -->